-Six (6) members of the Board are elected by the shareholders and stand for re-election at each annual general meeting of the Company.
-Two (2) members are "designated" by major shareholders per the terms of the shareholders' agreement.
+Five (5) members of the Board are elected by the sole shareholder and stand for re-election at each annual general meeting of the Company.
+Two (2) members are "designated" by shareholders per the terms of the shareholders' agreement.

-Among its responsibilities, the Nominations and Governance Committee is responsible to identify and recommend director nominees and to ensure the Board and the sub-committees are fit and proper to perform their duties.
-Any new director or member of executive management must be appointed only with approval by the Board, in line with the provisions in the Company's Bye-Laws.
+Among its responsibilities, the Nomination and Governance Committee is responsible to identify and recommend director nominees and to ensure the Board and its committees are fit and proper to perform their duties.
+Any new director or member of executive management must be appointed only with approval by the Board, in line with the provisions in the Company's Bye-laws.
 Function and business unit heads are authorized to hire middle management and other staff to ensure there is sufficient expertise to achieve their respective objectives and responsibilities.

 ii.
-Board and Senior Executives Professional Qualifications, Skills and Expertise
+Professional Qualifications, Skills and Expertise of the Board and Senior Executives

-The qualifications, skills, and expertise of the Board and executive management are outlined below:
+The qualifications, skills, and expertise of the Board and senior executives are outlined below: